Skip to content

 Good morning everyone.
 Today we observe Gandhi Jayanti on October 2, honoring Mahatma Gandhi and the values he stood for—truth, simplicity, and non-violence.

-Gandhi’s message is still relevant because it reminds us that how we respond to conflict matters.
-Non-violence doesn’t mean silence—it means choosing courage without cruelty.
+Gandhi’s message is still deeply relevant because it reminds us that how we respond to conflict matters.
+Non-violence does not mean silence.
+It means showing courage without cruelty.
 It means speaking honestly, listening respectfully, and refusing to dehumanize others even when we disagree.

 School Assembly Script (5–7 Minutes)